INTEGRATION

 Asynchronous

-The event notification delivery is an asynchronous process.
-When retrieving the entity referenced in the event notification through the API the entity may already have changed.
-This may or may not be a problem depending on the use case.
-To verify that the received event notification still applies to the entity retrieved through the API the event.data.version and event.data.lastModified properties of the event notification can be compared with the entity.version and entity.lastModified of the retrieved entity.
+Event notification delivery is an asynchronous process.
+When retrieving the entity referenced in the event notification through the API, the entity may have already changed.
+This may or may not be a problem, depending on the use case.
+To verify that the received event notification still applies to the entity retrieved through the API, the event.data.version and event.data.lastModified properties of the event notification can be compared with the entity.version and entity.lastModified of the retrieved entity.
 Action can be taken accordingly.

 Security Considerations

 As described earlier, the event notification is just a notification about an event.
-The notification itself does not contain any sensitive data and consists solely of meta data and opaque identifiers.
-The notification should be used as a trigger to fetch the actual referenced data though the Silverflow API.
-This subsequent call requires the client to authenticate itself to the API using regular authentication means.
+It does not contain sensitive data and consists solely of metadata and opaque identifiers.
+The notification should be used as a trigger to fetch the referenced data through the Silverflow API.
+This subsequent call requires the client to authenticate to the API using regular authentication.

 Authentication

-Event notification only support TLS client certificate for authentication.
-Which means the subscription endpoint must be HTTPS to support mutual TLS authentication.
-So it's strongly recommended using HTTPS as subscription endpoint.
-When creating an Event Subscription through the API, Silverflow does not check if the target url exists, accepts callbacks or is owned/operated by the agent.
-All Silverflow's event notification certificate is signed by a well known certificate authority, DigiCert, and to identify the Silverflow event notification certificate you should add the DigiCert's certificate to the known certificate authority in your server configuration.
-The public certificate from DigiCert can be download from their site.
+Event notification only supports TLS client certificates for authentication.
+This means the subscription endpoint must be HTTPS to support mutual TLS authentication.
+So, it's strongly recommended that HTTPS be used as a subscription endpoint.
+When creating an Event Subscription through the API, Silverflow does not check if the target URL exists, accepts callbacks, or is owned/operated by the agent.
+All Silverflow's event notification certificates are signed by a well-known certificate authority, DigiCert, and to identify the Silverflow event notification certificate, you should add the DigiCert certificate to the known certificate authority in your server configuration.
+The public certificate from DigiCert can be downloaded from their site.
 The event delivery is with the following CN (common name) in the certificate, which you can authenticate with:

 SBX Environment CN=event-delivery.sbx.silverflow.comPRD Environment CN=event-delivery.silverflow.com